DCazaresRamirez/Project1_RealEstate/README.md

   - Use appropriate labels, titles, and colors to enhance the clarity and effectiveness of the visualizations.

 ## Teammembers 2+3
-- How does the demographics of the homeless populations affect their sheltered status?
+- How does the demographics of the homeless population affect their sheltered status?

  ### Team Member 3 - Derick
 #### Tasks: